jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 The simplest statement is the expression statement.
 An expression statement is the statement containing a "top level" expression where the statement consists entirely of a single expression (which can be a compound expression like `1 + 2 * 3`).

 All the expressions we've used as examples so far have also been expression statements.

+Note that if you use an expression statement in Node.js or the browser console it will show the value the expression evaluates to in the output, even though technically statements don't evaluate to values.

 ### Variables